 My name is Mark Rahill.
-I live in central Vermont with my dog Sadie.
-I’ve studied Mosses, Lichens and Liverworts in my spare time for over 45 years.
+I live in central Vermont with Kendall and our dog Ada.
+I’ve studied Mosses, Lichens and Liverworts in my spare time for over 50 years.

 I grew up in Pennsylvania but soon retreated northward to the backwoods of Vermont in the early 1970s.
 While working on a farm in Albany, VT I developed a deep connection to nature and decided to pursue a degree in Botany and Entomology at the University of Vermont.